By Sandy Baker

 The National Veterans Foundation notes that today’s wars, which are long-term and ongoing, are vastly different from wars just a few decades ago.
 Today, the psychological impact of the war on terror has left many men and women battling both emotionally and physically for their lives.

-Other common causes of drug and alcohol addiction include:
+Other common causes of alcohol and drug addiction include:

 Types of Drugs and Alcohol Used